cypnk/Cabin-Life/Power Storage/README.md

 **Test cell components:**
 * Heavy duty, reclosable, plastic storage bag
 * 14-16AWG wire with outdoor rated insulator
-* Zinc wire and/or zinc strips
+* Zinc wire and/or zinc strips (negative electrode)
-* Graphite foil sheets without binders or inserts.
+* Graphite foil sheets (positive electrode) without binders or inserts.
 Available as gaskets or seals for high-temperature applications
   * A carbon rod electrode can be substituted, if available

 **Final cell components:**